The Darling Apron

 • Chicken thighs - I love using boneless skinless chicken thighs because they don't dry out as easily as breasts (and they're cheaper!).

-• Seasonings - Salt and lemon pepper give the chicken a peppery, zesty flavor.
+• Seasonings - Salt and lemon pepper give the chicken a bright, zesty flavor.

 • White wine - They say to cook with a wine you'd drink, but I'm not a huge wine drinker.
 I typically have a bottle of white cooking wine from the grocery store in my fridge for recipes like this.
 Otherwise a dry pinot Grigio, sauvignon blanc or a chardonnay would work well.
 It gives the recipe a hint of acidity and enhances the flavor of the dish.